Skip to main content

 2. Construct an IVF Index

 Create an IVF_PQ index with cosine similarity.
 Specify vector_column_name if you use multiple vector columns or non-default names.
-By default LanceDB uses Product Quantization; switch to IVF_SQ for scalar quantization.
+You can switch index_type to IVF_RQ, IVF_HNSW_SQ, or IVF_HNSW_FLAT depending on your recall/latency/compression target.

 3. Query the IVF Index